Out of The Darkness

 It was at least five minutes before anything else happened.
 Then everything seemed to come at us at once.
 There were four more waves of demons, which we took out just as easily as the first.
 Thankfully, Raven's crystal necklaces also protected us from their magic.
 With demon corpses littering the ground it was surely time for the witches to arrive.
 I was right.

 Their figures appeared on the far side of the clearing, all walking in a tight formation with three clear leaders at the front.
 Their eyes were piercing and were directed at Raven.
 I studied her face and noticed something flicker in her eyes.
-I felt a slight press on my mind, almost like a soft knock at the door.
+I felt a slight press on my mind, almost like a soft knock at a door.
 I lowered my mental shield to let Raven in.

 'And this worries you?'
 I asked curiously.